andr-groth/CDO-scripts/docs/get_anom.md

 - __`refdate`__: The start and end dates for the climatological mean used in the `cdo seldate` command.

 !!! note
-    - Examples of `CONFIGFILE` file can be found in the `/configs` folder of this repository.
+    - Examples of `CONFIGFILE` file can be found in the `configs/` folder of this repository.
-    - Examples of `regions` files can be found in the `/regions` folder of this respository.
+    - Examples of `regions` files can be found in the `regions/` folder of this respository.

 ## Output

-- The anomalies are saved in a subfolder named `anom` within the input file's folder, with `anom_` prepended to the input file's name.
+- The anomalies are saved in a subfolder named `anom/` within the input file's folder, with `anom_` prepended to the input file's name.
-- The corresponding climatological mean fields are saved in a subfolder named `anom/mean`, with `mean_` prepended to the input file's name.
+- The corresponding climatological mean fields are saved in a subfolder named `anom/mean/`, with `mean_` prepended to the input file's name.

 ## Example